dinde451/jarr.d1/Jarulfs_Guide.md

 Unlike normal monsters, unique monsters have the same resistances and immunities on all three difficulty levels.
-For an explanation on how resistance and immunity is shown, see chapter 5.1.
+For an explanation on how resistance and immunity is shown, see CHAPTER_LINK_how-to-calculate-monster-data.

 Experience points

-Experience points given for killing a unique monster follows that of normal monsters (see chapter 5.1).
+Experience points given for killing a unique monster follows that of normal monsters (see CHAPTER_LINK_how-to-calculate-monster-data).
 The base experience for a unique monster is twice that of a normal monster.
 However, there seems to be a bug with experience points for unique monsters.
 The calculations for nightmare and hell difficulty increase and seem to be applied twice.